Advanced7 min read

 Item size scales the math.
 A 20 KB item costs 5 read units per strongly-consistent read, so one partition serves ~600 such reads/sec before it throttles — not 3,000.
 Round write cost up per 1 KB, read cost up per 4 KB.

-The trap: these are partition limits, not table limits.
+Those caps are per partition, not per table.
 Your table can be provisioned for 40,000 WCU and still throttle, because all the writes are pounding one partition that tops out at 1,000.

 How partitions split